Sparkleeop/PaperClip/README.md

 ## License

-PaperClip is released under the **MIT License** — free to use, modify, and distribute.
+PaperClip is released under the **MIT License**, free to use, modify, and distribute

 ---